hartwigmedical/actin/actin-clinical/README.md

-ifNeeded | 0 | Determines whether the medication should be taken according to dosage prescription or only "if needed" startDate | 2021-07-01 | Assigned start date of medication stopDate | | Assigned stop date of medication (if applicable) active | 1 | Medication is prescripted at time of evaluation?
+ifNeeded | 0 | Determines whether the medication should be taken according to dosage prescription or only "if needed" startDate | 2021-07-01 | Assigned start date of medication stopDate | | Assigned stop date of medication (if applicable) active | 1 | Medication is prescripted at time of latest EHR evaluation?

 ## Version History and Download Links
  - Upcoming (first release)